magepal/magento2-gmail-smtp-app/README.md

 ## Gmail Smtp App for Magento2
-Configure Magento to use Google's SMTP server to send all transactional email.
+Configure Magento 2 to send all transactional email using Google App, Gmail, Amazon Simple Email Service (SES) and other SMTP server.

 All you need is either a (i) free Gmail account, (ii) paid Google Apps account or any other smpt service (i.e Amazon Simple Email Service / Amazon SES )